guardian/janus-app/docs/PasskeysIntegration.md

 ### Firefox
 Firefox uses the native OS mechanism to find a default authenticator which on a Mac is the iCloud Keychain.
 This means that without an Apple account there is no on-device authenticator for Firefox.
-Haven't tested whether an on-device password manager could be used instead.
+Depending on how it's configured, an on-device password manager could be used instead.
-(Possibly an easier option than providing Apple accounts?)

 ### Safari
 Safari, as might be expected, uses the iCloud Keychain as its default authenticator.